arijal0/FiskEat/AI_CHATBOT_SETUP.md

 ## Usage

 1. **From Landing Page:**
-   - Click "Ask AI Assistant" button to navigate to menu page with chat auto-opened
+   - Click "Ask Bulldog AI" button to navigate to menu page with chat auto-opened
    - Or click "Explore Today's Menu" and click the floating button

 2. **From Menu Page:**
-   - Click the floating "Ask AI Assistant" button (bottom-right corner)
+   - Click the floating "Ask Bulldog AI" button (bottom-right corner)
    - Chatbot window will appear

 3. **Ask questions like:**